 I reheat it gently in a skillet over low heat with a small splash of milk or cream.
 Stir slowly until the sauce loosens and turns smooth again.
 Avoid high heat, which can make the sauce break and turn oily.

-The Small Detail That Makes Creamy Garlic Parmesan Chicken Pasta Work
+The Secret to Creamy Garlic Parmesan Chicken Pasta

 Chef Thomas writes for Tomatillo Recipes, where even a simple pasta sits comfortably next to a pot of tomatillos on the stove.